-Perusing Google Earth one evening, I noticed some unusual landforms and made plans to investigate.
-Hiking to the mountain's high elevations, I came across some wet cliff environments and a nice spray cliff community.
+Perusing Google Earth, I noticed some steep landforms on the west side of Eagle Mtn and made plans to investigate.
+Hiking to the mountain's higher elevations, I came across some wet cliff environments and a nice spray cliff community.

 Visit to first cliff: